shunhuaiyao/PicSnapping/README.md

 * Controller

-  We have a ViewController as a mediator between Model an View:
+  We have a ViewController as a mediator between Model and View:
   * _Handle Pan Gesture_: Handles pan gesture from View, and then updates views' frame.
   * _Auto-alignment_: When the action is considered to align moving picture to nearby pictures, _Auto-alignment_ will call _Get Anchors from Other Pictures_, and then set the moving picture to an anchor position.
   * _Get Anchors from Other Pictures_: Gets possible anchors from Model.